loda-lang/loda-programs/programs/oeis/list2.md

 * [A135569](http://oeis.org/A135569) ([program](135/A135569.asm)): a(n) = S2(n)*2^n; where S2(n) is digit sum of n, n in binary notation.
 * [A135570](http://oeis.org/A135570) ([program](135/A135570.asm)): a(n) = 1 + Sum_{i=1..n} S2(i)*2^i, where S2(n) is digit sum of n, n in binary notation.
 * [A135576](http://oeis.org/A135576) ([program](135/A135576.asm)): Numbers whose binary expansion has only the digit "1" as first, central and final digit.
+* [A135577](http://oeis.org/A135577) ([program](135/A135577.asm)): Numbers that have only the digit "1" as first, central and final digit.
+For numbers with 5 or more digits the rest of digits are "0".
 * [A135583](http://oeis.org/A135583) ([program](135/A135583.asm)): a(n) = 4*a(n-1) - 4 for n>0, a(0)=3.
 * [A135585](http://oeis.org/A135585) ([program](135/A135585.asm)): a(n) = Sum_{i=1..n} (floor(S2(i)/3) mod 2), where S2(i) = A000120(i).
 * [A135600](http://oeis.org/A135600) ([program](135/A135600.asm)): Angled numbers with an internal digit as the vertex.